33-Year-Old Center – Montreal Canadiens

 Tomas Plekanec Contract Information:

-Agreed to a six-year contract with the Canadiens in June of 2010.
+Signed a two-year, $12 million contract extension with the Canadiens in October of 2015.

 To instantly reveal our fantasy analysis of every player – including Tomas Plekanec – simply subscribe now.